DiegoHerrera262/Correlation-Techniques-for-Face-Recognition/ProjLog/Luis WorkLog.md

 Based on these figures, one can see that the filter that's being implemented (plus the preprossecing done with normalizaton, edges and intensity adjustment) has a really good and reliable performance.
 This means, that noise problems are mostly due to a lack of filter traning or more image pre-processing methods.
 This code was uploaded by the name  "VLCfaceBetter_and_SelfCorr"

+##  June 2nd 2020
+Today i made four new references sets, one with 95 sample and daylight as a source, the second one was made with 95 images and using 3pm sunlight as the source, the third set was made out of these last two, and finally the last set was constructed with 199 new photos and a normal bedroom light bulb as the source.
+The sets were named Sample3A, Sample3B, Sample3, Sample4 respectevly and the results obtained were very similar as before.